0x61nas/aur-release-action/README.md

             aur_submodule_path: aur/aur-package-name
             git_username: Anas Elgarhy # Use this if you want to change the git username (recommended)
             git_email: anas.elgarhy.dev@gmail.com # Use this if you want to change the git email (recommended)
+            commit_message: UpUp Update %FILENAME% to %VERSION% # Use this if you want to change the commit message
 ```